 What are Ketones?

 Interestingly, the liver does not possess the appropriate enzymes to use ketones for energy, so these molecules are instead released into the bloodstream, where they can travel to organs like the brain and be used for energy.
-Interestingly, some research suggests that much of the body will spare the use of ketones to safe them for use by the brain.
+This is an important process since our brain cannot use fat for fuel, thus relying on ketones for energy when carbohydrates are not available (or avoided).

 Types of Ketones

 The body produces 3 different types of ketone bodies.
 They are referred to as Acetone, Acetoacetate (AcAc), and Beta-Hydroxybutyrate (BHB).

 Technically, BHB is not a ketone body due to a difference in its chemical structure but is considered one for the purpose of energy metabolism.
 BHB is the primary ketone body that we use for energy.